 - Flattening small cardboard boxes

-Please have your condo corporation contact the Region at email@example.com if you would like your complex to be considered for cart-based collection.
+The Region of Peel is currently reassessing townhouse complexes to determine if cart-based collection can be implemented.
+Please have your condo corporation contact the Region at firstname.lastname@example.org if you would like your complex to be considered for cart-based collection.

 The new organics cart is 100L and comes in one size only.